MageMontreal/warden-custom-commands/README.md

 ### Usage

-For all commands, execute `den <command> -h` to see the details of all options.
+For all commands, execute `warden <command> -h` to see the details of all options.

-`den bootstrap`
+`warden bootstrap`
-* Create and configure den environment
+* Create and configure warden environment
 * Download and import database dump from selected remote
 * Download medias from selected remote
 * Install composer dependencies